Periodontology, Implant Maintenance, and Airway-Centered Care for General Practice

 Course Description

-This course is designed for dental providers and will offer critically appraised, evidence-based information to help them effectively diagnose periodontal disease.
-The course will provide a chronological overview of the assessment phase of care, including steps for identifying, diagnosing, communicating, treating, and stabilizing periodontitis through non-surgical periodontal therapy.
-In addition, instrument kits will be available for attendees to review different instrument designs and learn how to set up efficient recall and SRP kits for clinical practice.
+This course is designed for dental professionals and delivers critically appraised, evidence-based strategies for accurate periodontal and peri-implant diagnosis.
+It provides a chronological overview of the assessment phase of care, including identifying, diagnosing, communicating, treating, and stabilizing periodontitis through non-surgical periodontal therapy.
+The course will also review the latest 2023 implant maintenance guidelines, focusing on prevention, early detection, and management of peri-implant conditions.

 The second half of the seminar will introduce the fundamentals of orofacial myofunctional therapy (OMT) and its role in airway-centered, physiologic care.
 Attendees will explore how myofunctional dysfunction impacts oral and systemic health and understand when to integrate or refer for therapy.